 Disney has cancelled an exhibit scheduled to open March 5 that includes fat fighting animated superheroes that use fruits and vegetables to fight unhealthy foods after parents and health organizations complained the exhibit demonizes overweight people.

 Wow Disney, way to completely ruin a kid’s day at the park.
 When I went to Disney, there wasn’t any of this crap there.
-It was meant as a fun escape and now they have turned it into Michelle Obama’s personal amusement park.

 The exhibit was only open for three weeks in Orlando’s Disney World but was then closed for “retooling” according to the exhibit’s website HabitHeroes.com